suurjaak/grepros/README.md

     -n1         -100  # (counts back from topic total message count in bag) --end-index   10  # (1-based index)

+Scan every Nth message in topic:

+    --every-nth-message 10  # (skips 100 messages in topic with each step)

+Scan messages in topic with timestamps at least N seconds apart:

+    --every-nth-interval 5  # (samples topic messages no more often than every 5 seconds)

 ## Conditions

     --condition "PYTHON EXPRESSION"